Team-19-DSP-Tasks/FilterMaster/README.md

 ## Executing program

 To be able to use our app, you can simply follow these steps:
 1. Install Python3 on your device.
-You can download it from </a href="https://www.python.org/downloads/">Here<a>.
+You can download it from <a href="https://www.python.org/downloads/">Here</a>.
 2. Install the required packages by the following command.
 ```
 pip install -r requirements.txt